Rujul1005/Serverless-Contact-Form-AWS/README.md

 # 🚀 Serverless Contact Form using AWS

 A fully serverless contact form web application built using AWS.
-Users submit data from a static website and it is processed and stored in the cloud without any backend server.
+Users submit data from a static website hosted on S3, and the data is processed and stored in the cloud without any backend server.

 ## ⚙️ Tech Stack
-AWS S3 (Static Website Hosting), AWS CloudFront (CDN), AWS API Gateway (REST API), AWS Lambda (Serverless Backend), AWS DynamoDB (NoSQL Database)
+AWS S3 (Static Website Hosting), AWS API Gateway (REST API), AWS Lambda (Serverless Backend), AWS DynamoDB (NoSQL Database)

 ## 🧠 Architecture
 Frontend → API Gateway → Lambda → DynamoDB